GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication: Analyses

 \section{Analyses}

-The effectiveness of our multi-turn jailbreaking approach prompts three key questions: (1) Why do LLMs fail to defend against multi-turn jailbreaking attacks?
-(2) Does Path Initialization affect our attack performance?
+The effectiveness of our multi-turn jailbreaking approach raises three key questions: (1) Why do LLMs fail to defend against multi-turn jailbreaking attacks?
+(2) Does Trajectory Initialization affect our attack performance?
 And (3) Can existing defense methods effectively defend against our attack?
 In this section, we present extensive experiments and analyses to address these questions.